paulstevensza/documentation/README.md

 # Documentation

-This is where I do my writing now, because f*** blogs.
-What a pain in the arse every last one of them is.
-Here be good old fashioned markdown and no round f***ery with frameworks or SSG's.
+This is where I do my writing now, because even with a SSG, there's too much fucking around with stuff that doesn't matter instead of just hammering out content.

+Plus: no comment software.
+If you see something in a "post" that doesn't make sense or contains offensive errors, open an issue referencing the content that annoys or intrigues you. :boom: open source.

 ## About